-Credit by Examination

-COLLEGE-LEVEL EXAMINATION PROGRAM (CLEP)
+Credit by Examination COLLEGE-LEVEL EXAMINATION PROGRAM (CLEP)

-The College Level Examination Program evaluates what a student has learned through non-traditional or independent study (i.e. study for which the student has not received college credit) and determines whether the student has acquired college-level knowledge in a given subject area.
+The College Level Examination Program evaluates what a student has learned through nontraditional or independent study (i.e. study for which the student has not received college credit) and determines whether the student has acquired college-level knowledge in a given subject area.
 CLEP gives the student the opportunity to demonstrate that knowledge by taking an examination for possible credit.
 These are standardized, multiple-choice tests, one of which also contains an essay portion.
 Warner Pacific recognizes the American Council on Education guidelines for scoring CLEP tests.
-A passing score on most subject exams yields three (3) semester credits, though some carry an award of six (6) credits.
-The maximum CLEP credit a student is eligible to earn is 30 semester credits, all of which are lower division credit.
-A student wishing to take advantage of learning acquired through independent reading and study, job experience, noncredit classes, etc., should consult an academic counselor.
-Test fees are payable at the time of testing.
+A student wishing to take advantage of learning acquired through independent reading and study, job experience, non-credit classes, etc., should consult an academic counselor.